 What is needed by this deadline?

-2013 performance applications can be found on this website, by clicking on the 2013 Performance Application.
+The 2017 performance application can be found on this website, by clicking on the 2017 Performance Application.

-Your complete application must be postmarked no later than March 4, 2013 or received in The Midwest Clinic office by 5:00 p.m.
-(CST) on Monday, March 11, 2013.
+Your complete application must be submitted to The Midwest Clinic by 5:00p.m.
+(CST) on Monday, March 13, 2017.
 Applications received by the deadline, but without all the required items, will not be considered.
 Please do not call The Midwest Clinic office requesting an extension for any item.
 Please schedule your photo and recording sessions well in advance of the deadline and submit your materials as early as possible to avoid any last-minute delay.

-The Midwest Clinic requires that performing groups who appear at the conference wait five years before they may apply again.
-For example, groups that performed in 2009 or later would ineligible to submit a performance application in 2013.
+The Midwest Clinic requires that performing groups who appear at the conference wait four years from the year AFTER they performed before they may apply again.
+For example, groups that performed in 2013 or later would be ineligible to submit a performance application in 2017.

 Do ensembles that have applied before have a higher chance of being selected than ensembles that are applying for the first time?
 The number of times an ensemble has applied is not a factor in the decision.
-What does matters is the quality of the application this year.
+What does matters is the quality of the application.

 Some of the questions on the application do not apply to my group.
 Is there another application I should be using?
 All performing organizations should use the same performance application form.
 If there are questions that do not apply to your group, indicate that they are not applicable by typing N/A in those spaces.

-Is the choice of literature (grade level) on the audition tape or CD important, and does it make any difference if the tape is weighted toward transcriptions, contemporary or older, more established and well-known repertoire?
+Is the choice of literature (grade level) on the audition recording important, and does it make any difference if the recording is weighted toward transcriptions, contemporary or older, more established and well-known repertoire?

 The recordings of your ensemble is the single most important part of your application.
 You, therefore, will want to select music that best reflects your players' capabilities.

-What kind of March should I include on my band's audition CD?
-Your band should perform a traditional military style march by one of the composers listed on the application form.
+What kind of March should I include on my band's audition recording?
+Your band should perform a traditional military style march by one of the composers listed on the approved march list.

-Is a DVD required and must it be the same music that appears on the CD?
-Yes, a DVD of your ensemble playing or rehearsing the "same music" that is on the CD is required.
-It does not need to be the same performance that was recorded on the CD.
+Is a video recording required and must it be the same music that appears on the audio recording?
+Yes, a video recording of your ensemble playing or rehearsing the "same music" that is on the audio recording is required.
+It does not need to be the same performance that was recorded on the audio recording.

 How will The Midwest Clinic notify groups whether or not they have been accepted?
-All applicants will be notified by email within two weeks of when the Group Selection committees meet.
+All applicants will be notified sometime around the beginning of April.
 Results will not be shared over the phone.

 When will The Midwest Clinic announce which groups have been invited?
-When all of the invited groups have confirmed that they are accepting the invitation, The Midwest Clinic will post the roster of performers on the website.
+When all of the invited groups have confirmed that they are accepting the invitation to perform, The Midwest Clinic will post the roster of performers on the website.
 We hope to announce the list of performers by the beginning of May.